quickwit-oss/quickwit/docs/reference/index-config.md

 - matches regex `[_a-zA-Z][_\.\-a-zA-Z0-9]*$`

-## Behaviour with fields not defined in the mapper
+## Behaviour with fields are not defined in the config
-Fields in your json document that are not defined in the `doc mapper` will be ignored.
+Fields in your json document that are not defined in the `index config` will be ignored.

 ## Behaviour with null values or missing fields